Mobile and NBN Network Status

 What is an outage?

-- A Major Outage is an unplanned as any unplanned network disruption that is expected to last for more than 60 minutes and affects 100,000 or more services, or all services within a State or Territory.
+• A Major Outage is an unplanned service disruption that is expected to last for more than 60 minutes and affects 100,000 or more services, or all services within a State or Territory.

 Planned outages are scheduled by the network from time to time as they make repairs or improvements to parts of their network.